 A European directive on covered bonds as well as an amendment to the Article 129 of the Capital Requirements Regulation - CRR) have been published in the Official Journal of the European Union on December 18, 2019.
 This new legal framework aims at standardizing the different European covered bond models.
-This directive is currently to be transposed into French national law and should be transposed by mid-2021 to take effect by no later than mid-2022, at the same time as the new version of the Article 129 of the CRR and the new legislative and regulatory corpus of texts in relation with the société de crédit foncier.
+This directive has been transposed into French national law to take effect on July 8, 2022 at the same time as the new version of the Article 129 of the CRR and the new legislative and regulatory corpus of texts in relation with the société de crédit foncier.